tokhy1/OOP_Revision/README.md

-# 🚀 OOP Revision Repository
+# 🚀 OOP Navigator Repository

-Welcome to the **OOP Revision Repository**!
+Welcome to the **OOP Navigator Repository**!
 This repository is dedicated to Object-Oriented Programming (OOP) concepts and features across various programming languages.
 It serves as a valuable resource for learners and developers to explore OOP principles through practical examples in different languages.

 ## 📘 Definition of OOP
 **Object-Oriented Programming (OOP)** is a programming paradigm that uses "objects" to represent data and methods.
 It enables the creation of modular, reusable, and organized code, promoting the use of classes and objects to model real-world entities.